fireundubh/playwithfire/papyrus-anti-patterns/using-a-variable-to-store-a-property-value-used-once.md

 # Using a variable to store a property value used once
 ## Anti-pattern

-The author of the code below declares a reusable variable to store a property value, but the variable is used only once.
+The author of the code below declares a reusable variable to store a property value but the variable is used in only one code path.

 ```
 GlobalVariable Property SendMessage Auto Const